Sports Watch Update October 2021

 For all new higher-end iterations from Garmin in 2021 expect to see LTE as an option, perhaps even in the high-end bike computer formats too eg an Edge 1040 😉

 Garmin has just about refreshed all their accessories to include BLE and ANT+ support.
-The obvious omission is the footpod.
+The most glaring omission is the footpod.
 Whilst I would like to see a direct STRYD-competitor, it’s more likely that Garmin will introduce wrist-based power SOON and PERHAPS also a new iteration of the RD-POD

 Suunto, Polar, Wahoo, Coros & Other Sport-focussed GPS Watches

 In 2020 Polar introduced Grit X which builds on the latest generation of Polar features as well as adding in some new ones that increase the Grix X’s suitability for outdoor adventures.
-Then, Polar refreshed its high-end multisport watch, the Polar Vantage V2 to mixed reviews.
+Then, Polar refreshed its high-end multisport watch, the Polar Vantage V2 to mixed reviews (I like it).
 The V2 had new hardware plus all the existing Vantage 1 features topped up with all the new features from the Polar Grit X. Their portfolio was mostly completed this year with the Vantage M2 and highly competent Ignite 2, although October sees some refinement with a Grit X Pro and other minor updates.
-Next up logically would be a new Unite and then a premium Titanium version of the Vantage V2 (no intel on those).
+Next up logically would be a new Unite 2 and then a premium Titanium version of the Vantage V2 (no intel on those).
 However, an outside bet would be that Google is subsidising/encouraging many companies to re-target the Wear OS market and perhaps Polar has taken that bait and also decided to build on its Wear OS competence from several years ago with the sweet M600?
 Although a Wear OS 3 watch would be H2.2022 for anyone other than Fitbit/Samsung.